CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide.rst

 Migration Guide
 ===============

-This document serves as a "cheat sheet" of commonly accessed functions in Phoenix 5 and its equivalent in Phoenix Pro.
+This document serves as a "cheat sheet" of commonly accessed functions in Phoenix 5 and their equivalents in Phoenix Pro.

 Status Signals
 --------------